naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

     Try conducting the trial again.

-All in all, if you're getting issues while trying to use the step controller the source of the problem lies either in the configuration within the SD card or with the CAN communication to the motors.
+All in all, if you're getting issues while trying to use the step controller the source of the problem likely lies either in the configuration within the SD card or with the CAN communication to the motors.
 The step controller doesn't use any external sensors.
 As such, it's a good controller to use for first time startups and troubleshooting.
 Note that if all else fails and you're absolutely certain